Good Veterinary Medicine

 After years of experience, I now know what defines good veterinary medicine.

-What is Good Veterinary Medicine?
+What Is Good Veterinary Medicine?

 1. Giving options.